gsarig/daredev/README.md

 <p>Second line of the textarea</p>
 ```
 ### Get event date range
-If you have an event with a "Start" and "End" date, the following method with take the values and properly display the event's date: sets a separator and if the "Start" date is the same as the "End" date, it will display it only once.
+If you have an event with a "Start" and "End" date, the following method will take the values and properly display the event's date: sets a separator and if the "Start" date is the same as the "End" date, it will display it only once.
 ```
 DareDev\Field::date_range(
     $from,